jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 - `pd.read_csv` has a `parse_dates` parameter to load the `datetime` column as a Timestamp data type.
 - `pd.merge` need a (common) key to link the data.
-- `sns.lmplot` is the seaborn function to create scatter plots with a regression.
+- `sns.lmplot` or `sns.jointplot` are both seaborn functions to create scatter plots with a regression.
+Joint plot adds the marginal distributions.

 </details>